macterra/Luminai/README.md

 Luminai is a ChatGPT slack bot

+Go to https://api.slack.com/apps and create a new app using the `manifest.yml` file.
+Copy the Bot User OAuth Token and the app level token.

+Go to https://platform.openai.com/account/api-keys and create a new OpenAI API key.

 To run in a container, copy `sample.env` to `.env` and fill in the environment variables with your tokens and key.
 Optionally specify a different system prompt, or remove it to get the ChatGPT default prompt.

 Start the bot with: